Canticum Novum: Name and motto

 Sing to the Lord a new song!

 The name Canticum Novum means "New Song" and is derived from Psalm 96:1, which starts with the words Cantate Domino canticum novum (Sing to the Lord a new song).
 Cantate Domino (Sing to the Lord) is then also the motto of the choir.

-Canticum Novum strives to share the message of the Gospel, as well as honour God as the creator of music.
-The repertoire consists only of sacred songs, with at least some new songs every year.
-This goal is particularly evident in church services, where the focus of the music is to bring the Word and support the liturgy.

 Emblem

 The core consists of a Plane leaf, symbolic of steadfastness, with the primary vein typifying a cross.
 The nine points of the leaf represents, in this order, the supporters of the members as the uppermost leaflet, and the eight voice parts as the remaining leaflets.
 The leafstalk is turned clockwise, signifying advancement.